Last Updated on

-The supporters of no tear method perceive that it is important to promptly respond to a baby’s needs or demands and thus create a positive image of the parents that may help in strengthening the parent’s bond with the baby.
+The supporters of no tear method perceive that it is important to promptly respond to a baby’s needs or demands and, thus, create a positive image of the parents that may help in strengthening the parent’s bond with the baby.
 The experts of this method also believed that crying incessantly during bedtime may create a negative association with sleep and bedtime.

 However, the experts of the controlled crying method or cry out approach feel that letting a baby cry is not traumatising for the baby and does not evoke any kinds of negative feelings towards sleep or bedtime.
 This is because the baby may be left to soothe himself only for shorter durations and parents check on their babies at regular intervals.
-On the other hand, they feel that no tear method may make the baby overly-dependent on the parents and babies may find it difficult to self-soothe themselves.
+On the other hand, they feel that no tear method may make the baby overly-dependent on his parents and may find it difficult to self-soothe himself.

 How Does This Method Work?

 Well, no parent may be comfortable with their baby crying and, thus, if you are one of those parents who think the same, this method involves lesser crying and fussing by your baby, which means a happy baby and, eventually, a happier you.
 This method also allows you to spend ample time with your little one.
 You should keep in mind that the end result that you expect from this method is your baby going to sleep on his own without any help from you.
 Be patient, as it may take a couple of months for you and your baby to get used to this method.

 This gentle and comforting night time sleep method may require religious and consistent efforts on your part to show you the expected results.
 However, before you prep yourself into taking a plunge with this method, you must know its pros and cons, and this may also help you to make an informed decision: